-Our business and financial condition could be adversely affected by natural disasters and other calamities, health conditions or pandemics, political instability, hostilities or other disruptions.
+Our business and financial condition has been adversely affected, and could be adversely affected in the future, by natural disasters and other calamities, health conditions or pandemics, political instability, hostilities or other disruptions.

-We have significant packaging and test services and other operations in China, Japan, Korea, Malaysia, the Philippines, Portugal, Singapore and Taiwan, and we have announced our intention to expand our operations to Vietnam.
+We have significant packaging and test services and other operations in China, Japan, Korea, Malaysia, the Philippines, Portugal, Singapore and Taiwan, and we have a new factory under development in Vietnam.
 Such operations are or could be subject to: natural disasters, such as earthquakes, tsunamis, typhoons, floods, droughts, volcanoes and other severe weather and geological events, and other calamities, such as fire; the outbreak of infectious diseases (such as Covid-19 and other coronaviruses, Ebola or flu); industrial strikes; government-imposed travel restrictions or quarantines; breakdowns of equipment; difficulties or delays in obtaining materials, equipment, utilities and services; political events or instability; acts of war, armed conflict, terrorist incidents and other hostilities in regions where we have facilities; and industrial accidents and other events, that could disrupt or even shutdown our operations.
-While our global manufacturing footprint allows us to shift production to other factories.
+While our global manufacturing footprint allows us to shift production to other factories without substantial cost or production delays, certain of our services are currently performed using equipment located in one or a subset of our factories.
 A major disruption or shutdown of any such factory could completely impair our ability to perform those services or require us to shift them to another location.
 As a result, our ability to fulfill customer orders may be impaired or delayed, and we could incur significant losses.